-• Student Financial Services (SFS) in the first floor of Old Main administers the customer service and counseling driven functions.
+• Student Financial Services (SFS)

 The Student Financial Services Office is open Monday through Friday, 8:00 a.m. to 5:00 p.m.

 Our mission is to provide information, counseling, and financial services to help students, their families and their sponsors successfully navigate the financial maze encountered when obtaining a college education.
 Our employees serve as advisors, problem-solvers, advocates and educators, acting at all times fairly, compassionately and with the highest standards of ethical behavior and fiscal accountability.